shorebirdtech/handbook/ceo.md

 ## Managing me
-* I work out of my inbox, so short emails are best (rather than chats or doc comments) if you need something from me that will take more than a few minutes (e.g. Eric can you please sign a contract for this service, etc.).
-Chat is great if it's short or immediate.  @ me on chat if it’s urgent.
+* I work out of my inbox, so short emails are best (rather than chats or doc comments) if you need something from me as once it's in my inbox it's on my todo list and will (eventually) get done.
+Chat is fine if it’s urgent.
 * My calendly is widely shared and open for others to use to get on my schedule.
   Those at Shorebird have direct access (and currently full visibility of) my calendar.